chloenevas/BrownFit/README.md

     [ANIKA EXPLANATION ABOUT ADDITIONAL]

-    BACK:
-    [JACKSON & ILAN EXPLANATION ABOUT BACK]
+    The backend of this project uses an algorithm to select a combination of nelson specific machines and API free weight exercises to design a workout based on certain queries and possibly a user's account information.
+The first important feature of the backend is the nelson database, which is a json file with information of every machine in the nelson fitness center.
+The nelson machine database class parses the json and turns it into a map of machine names to machine objects, which are defined by the machine class.
+The basic functionality of the backend is in the algorithm class, which connects to the workout handler.
+The handler connects to the front end, which recieves a query involving a duration, two muscles, and a goal to convert into a workout.
+The algorithm converts these queries into a workout by contacting the nelson database and also the external API in the algorithm class.
+If the user is signed in on the frontend, the backend also recieves the user account information to process user ratings into the workout.
+All of these factors combine to create a nelson specific workout for a user who is signed in or not signed in.
+The server has two endpoints: one for the workout generation
+    (/generateWorkout) and one for the adding of machines (/getMachine).
+The front end can query any machine by name and be returned the full machine object to process by contacting the machine handler class.
+This is used when the user adds a machine to their workout history by name.
+Our testing is explained thoroughly in the testing section.
+We use stategy pattern with our list sorting and API.
+Our list sorter interface can be implemented to any class, but must define the weighted machine method, which can weight machines differtly when being decided for our final workout.
+The API interface requires the implementation of querying an API and getting a list of exercises.
+These strategy patterns are only used in 1 class each in our program, but could help a later developer seemlessly transition to their adapted algorithm, or if we later wanted to create a second algorithm or API connection.

 ### Data Structures/High Level Explanations

 ## Errors/Bugs

+    There are no known errors or bugs in the program!!

 ## Tests
+    The backend testing contains both unit testing and integration testing.
+The unit tests thoroughly test the algorithm.
+Our unit tests consists or random, fuzz, and mock testing.
+Our most complex test randomly generates a front end query and generates a workout based on this query.
+We then repeatedly make assertions about the workout to make sure it is properly formatted and other details are correct.
+    We fuzz test this, so this run thousands of times without failure.
+We also check that our algorithm weighs user preferences more significantly by fuzz testing three exercises with different ratings and making sure the appear in increasing rating order from least to most prevelant.
+Our integration testing consists of mocking the API using our strategy pattern and asserting that the mocked API exercise appears in the workout generated.
+We also assert that the workout generates with a given query.
+This is also tivially tested because our program integrates properly.

 ## How to...

 ### Run the tests:

+    In the backend, simply enter one of the testing files in the test folder and click the green play button.
+Note that some tests may fail intentionally, so be sure to note which tests pass and fail rather than running the entire class.
+    In the frontend, RUN THE PLAYWRIGHT TESTS

 ### Run the program:
     To run the program, start the server from the backend using the play button from the Server file and ensure that it's running by viewing the localhost in the terminal.
 From the front, ensure that you've done npm install as well as npm install react-select@3.1.0 (this is repsonsible for the add exercise drop down).
 Then navigate to the "front" directory and enter npm start.
 From here, open the front end and you should be all set to navigate through and interact with the website!